hotosm/osm-fieldwork/docs/odk_client.md

 - Run the "`odk_client.py`" file located in the "`odkconvert`" folder.
 - Use the "`-i`" flag to specify the server instance number.
 For example, if you're using the fourth server instance, use "`-i 4`".
 - Use the "`-f`" flag to specify the form ID.
 For example, if you're using the "`waterpoints`" form, use "`-f waterpoints`".
-- Use the "-a" flag to specify the action to perform.
-In this case, use "-a qrcode" to create a QR code.
+- Use the "`-a`" flag to specify the action to perform.
+In this case, use "`-a qrcode`" to create a QR code.
 - Use the "`-u`" flag to provide the API token for authentication.
 Forexample `jhAbIwHmYCBObnR45l!I3yi$LbCL$q$saJHkDvgwgtKs2F6sso3eepySJ5tyyyAX`

 ### Example command: